 We also advised on the company restructuring which involved amendments to the share capital to cater for different classes of shares.

 The share purchase agreement contained a number of warranties and indemnities.
-However, as our client was only a minority shareholder in the company we negotiated with the buyer that she would not be required to give the warranties and indemnities on a joint and several basis with the other sellers.
+We negotiated with the buyer on the basis that our client was only a minority shareholder in the company.
+Bearing this in mind, we got the buyer to agree that not to require our client to give the warranties and indemnities on a joint and several basis with the other sellers.
 Thus, her liability would be limited to the maximum amount of consideration she was receiving under the share purchase agreement.